tarwn/lessthandot-hugo/blogs/content/posts/2009-12-31-using-variables-in-ssis.md

   <img src="/wp-content/uploads/blogs/DataMgmt/var_6.gif" alt="" title="" width="437" height="325" />
 </div>

 Once we connect the flow to the destination we can open the destination editor to see how the variables are working for the destination.
-Drop down the table listing and you’ll see that the validation process will use the variables for the connection string and initial catalog to load the table listing in the editor.
+Drop down the table listing and you'll see that the validation process will use the variables for the connection string and initial catalog to load the table listing in the editor.
 First success!

 ## Recap

-So far we’ve gone over the following ways to use variables
+So far we've gone over the following ways to use variables

   1. Foreach container and file focus with variables
   2. Script task readonly and readwrite variables while setting them programmatically